wjlim0/schoolattendancesys/README.md

 Simply place the certificate and key files in the cert directory, and the code will locate it when it is run.

 ## Hardware
--1 Buzzer
+*1 Buzzer
--1 Raspberry Pi
+*1 Raspberry Pi
--1 LCD Display Screen
+*1 LCD Display Screen
--1 RFID Card reader
+*1 RFID Card reader
--many RFID cards
+*many RFID cards

 ## Picture of actual system
 ![Picture](https://github.com/myimage.jpg)

 # Fritzing
 The image shows how to connect the components to the pi
 ![Fritzing](https://github.com/)

 ## Storage